magicbitlk/docu-MagicBit/index.rst

 *************************
 Introduction
 ************
-     In this example you are learning how to turn on and off a LED or any other actuator which can be controlled by a digital output such as relay, bulb, motor.
+     In this example you are learning how read a digital input from something like a button & use it to turn on and off a LED or any other digital device.

 Learning Outcomes
 *****************
  From this example, you'll get an understanding about,
--  Pin Mode
+-  Digital Read
--  Digital Write
+-  IF-ELSE conditions
--  Delay Functions
+-  Variables

 Components
 **********